mkrogemann/try-until/README.md

 stop_when  = lambda { |response| false }
 log_to     = TryUntil::NullPrinter.new
 ```

+The implementation of the 'Target' class is not shown here.
+It can be any Ruby class in your system.
+An instance of this class serves as the 'target' that you want to repeatedly call.

 WARNING: Any lambda you create for the 'stop_when' field MUST expect one parameter as shown above ('response' in this example).
 If you forget this, you will run into the dreaded 'wrong number of arguments (1 for 0)' problem.